pasoevi/innfin/doc/manual.md

 Flying is perhaps the hardest skill to master.
 When reached full mastery in it, though, you are practically invincible when facing monsters that can't make ranged attacks.
-The early stages of flying allow you high degree of Dodging and Evasion
+The early stages of flying allow you high degree of Dodging and Evasion but are also ridiculously heavy in nutrition.

 ## Swimming